![]() |

 simpleInterface->addDomainField

-.
-We need to add the domain field only as the field at the boundary is zero (homogeneous) for this particular example hence no need to add the boundary field.
-The addition of the domain field requires the followingsdomainField
+only as the field at the boundary is zero (homogeneous) for this particular example hence no need to add the boundary field.
+The addition of the domain field requires the followingsH1

 - scalar space) - function space can also be H(curl)